ABOUT THE CASE

 general@uncleronniesroom.com

 Uncle Ronnie’s Room is an art-driven campaign calling to mobilize the public around Ronald Coleman Jr., his family, and the wrongful conviction that has separated them.
-The first iteration of URR included an art installation based in South Central, CA., a billboard campaign in Atlanta, GA., and writing circles garnering prayers and formal letters to Augusta County DA calling for the reinvestigation of Ronnie’s case.
+The first iteration of URR spanned across state lines, including an art installation based in South Central, CA., a billboard campaign in Atlanta, GA., and writing circles garnering prayers and formal letters to Augusta County DA calling for the reinvestigation of Ronnie’s case.

 Past collaborators and advisors include Youth Justice Coalition, Patrisse Cullors, Converse All Stars, For Freedoms, and UCLA’s Prison Education Project.